Implicit Under-Parameterization Inhibits Data-Efficient Deep Reinforcement Learning: Related Work

 \section{Related Work}

-Prior work has extensively studied the learning dynamics of Q-learning with tabular and linear function approximation, to study error propagation~\citep{munos2003api,farahmand2010error,chen2019information} and to prevent divergence~\citep{de2002alp, maei09nonlineargtd,Sutton09b,Dai2018}, as opposed to deep Q-learning analyzed in this work.
+Prior work has extensively studied the learning dynamics of Q-learning with tabular and linear function approximation, to study error propagation~\citep{munos2003api,farahmand2010error} and to prevent divergence~\citep{de2002alp, maei09nonlineargtd,Sutton09b,Dai2018}, as opposed to deep Q-learning analyzed in this work.
 Q-learning has been shown to have favorable optimization properties with certain classes of features~\citep{ghosh2020representations}, but our work shows that the features learned by a neural net when minimizing TD error do not enjoy such guarantees, and instead suffer from rank collapse.
-Recent theoretical analyses of deep Q-learning have shown convergence under restrictive assumptions~\citep{yang2020theoretical,cai2019neural,zhang2020can,xu2019finite}, but Theorem~\ref{thm:near_optimality} shows that implicit under-parameterization appears when the estimates of the value function approach the optimum, potentially preventing convergence.
-Several works including \citet{chen2019information,du2019distributioncheck,du2020agnostic,xie2020batch} attempted to address complexity of fitted Q-iteration with restricted function classes (and not neural nets), however out work is distinct in that it does not aim to provide complexity guarantees and is focused more on understanding the learning dynamics of deep Q-learning. \citet{xu2005kernel,xu2007kernel} present variants of LSTD~\citep{boyan1999least,lagoudakis2003least}, which model the Q-function as a kernel-machine but do not take into account the regularization from gradient descent, as done in Equation~\ref{eqn:self_dist_problem}, which is essential for implicit under-parameterization.
+Recent theoretical analyses of deep Q-learning have shown convergence under restrictive assumptions~\citep{yang2020theoretical,cai2019neural,zhang2020can,xu2019finite}, but Theorem~\ref{thm:near_optimality} shows that implicit under-parameterization appears when the estimates of the value function approach the optimum, potentially preventing convergence. \citet{xu2005kernel,xu2007kernel} present variants of LSTD~\citep{boyan1999least}, which model the Q-function as a kernel-machine but do not take into account the regularization from gradient descent, as done in Equation~\ref{eqn:self_dist_problem}, which is essential for implicit under-parameterization. \citet{igl2020impact,fedus2020catastrophic} argue that non-stationarity arising from distribution shift hinders generalization and recommend periodic network re-initialization.
+Under-parameterization is not caused by this distribution shift, and we find that network re-initialization does little to prevent rank collapse (Figure~\ref{fig:reinit}). \citet{luo2020i4r} proposes a regularization similar to ours, but in a different setting, finding that more expressive features increases performance of on-policy RL methods.
+Finally, \citet{yang2019harnessing} study the effective rank of the $Q^*$-values when expressed as a $|\states| \times |\actions|$ matrix in online RL and find that low ranks for this $Q^*$-matrix are preferable.
+We analyze a fundamentally different object: the learned features (and illustrate that a rank-collapse of features can hurt), not the $Q^*$-matrix, whose rank is upper-bounded by the number of actions (\eg 24 for Atari).